Dorina76LH/Transcendence/README.md

 ### 2. 🌿 Main Branch (`main`)
 - Production branch
 - Only **stable and tested** versions
 - Pull Request required before merge
-- At least **1 approval required**
+- *2 approvals required**
+- Approvals reset if new commits are pushed
 - **Force push not allowed**

 ---